 CAR ACCIDENT INSURANCE STOPPED PAYING MEDICAL BILLS – WHAT IS ARBITRATION?

 Some car insurance companies are more aggressive about this than others.
-Every car accident attorney will see some of their auto accident clients sent to an independent medical examination eventually.
-These examinations are done by an insurance company doctor and usually result in a doctor opinion that the injured person is either has a preexisting condition or was not really injured in the accident.
-When this happens, the lawyer starts a No-Fault an arbitration process if the unpaid medical bills and lost wages are still under $10,000.
+Every MN car accident attorney has some clients sent to an independent medical examination.
+These examinations are done by an insurance company doctor.
+This auto insurance exam usually results in a doctor opinion that the injured person has a preexisting condition or was not injured in the accident.
+Sometimes the insurance company doctor will say the injury was temporary and the person has recovered, i.e. doesn’t need any more treatment.

 You can meet with one of our lawyers at our office, or an auto accident lawyer will meet with you at your home.
 We will advise you of your rights and help you get the best possible result in your case.
 We only charge a percentage of the compensation you receive, so if you are not compensated, we do not send you a bill.